How Long Negative Information Stays On Your Credit Report in Canada

 • Formally dispute any errors you see on your credit report.

-There's no doubt that negative marks on your credit report are stressful and can impact your ability to get new credit, or get decent rates on credit, but they’re not permanent.
-Time heals credit wounds, and good habits can speed up recovery.
-But ultimately, you need to make sure you've treated the root cause of your credit issues.
+Ultimately, you need to make sure you've treated the root cause of your credit issues.
 Sometimes that means better budgeting or being more organized.
-Sometimes it means making a bankruptcy or Consumer Proposal filing to deal with untenable debt.
-Whatever the case, it's better to get started right away to fix the underlying issues, so that you can start the clock on getting your credit report cleaned up.
-Then, once you have done everything you can do, staying consistent will help you rebuild.
+Sometimes it means making a bankruptcy or consumer proposal filing to deal with untenable debt.
+Whatever the case, it's better to get started right away so you can start the clock on getting your credit report cleaned up.

 Related Blogs